He smiled to comfort his COVID-19 patient - then he realized his mask was leaking

 By Nick Brown

-NEW YORK (Reuters) - Sam remembers the moment he realized he could no longer smile at patients.
+NEW YORK, April 10 (Reuters) - Sam remembers the moment he realized he could no longer smile at patients.
 He was helping a nervous man suffering from COVID-19 at the New York City hospital where he works as a nurse.
 The patient cracked a joke, and Sam laughed.
 Then he felt air in his eye.

 “It was a bleak moment,” he said.